mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 .option("path", "/user/mapr/data/flightsbkdc")
 .saveAsTable("flightsbkdc")
 ```

+- **Bucketing**
+  - special kind of partitioning
+  - *partitionBy* will create a folder for each unique col value (one folder for each "src")
+  - *bucketBy* will create 4 *N* bucket files (parquet by default) based on the following vars (in the example "dst" and "carrier")

 ### Cache & Loading DF to memory
 - cache & persist both offer ways to store intermediate df results to be reused in subsequent results
 - `df.cache() == df.persist(StorageLevel.MEMORY_AND_DISK)` is MEMORY_AND_DISK meaning that partitions that do not fit into memory are stored on disk